Tortar/DynamicSampling.jl/README.md

 <img src="https://github.com/user-attachments/assets/7941a7bf-6479-4b8c-8e47-1daea6984982" width="500" />

-which can give an idea of the performance of the methods.
-In particular the dynamic versions are quite competitive when `n` is big even in this worst case analysis.
+From the figure, we can conclude that the dynamic versions are quite competitive when `n` is big even in this worst case analysis.